-When you arrive at The Backhouse Rossie Estate, you will find a large graveled car-park (free parking) with picnic area to the north side of the car park and the garden entrance to the south side.
+When you arrive at Backhouse Rossie Estate, you will find a large gravelled car-park (free parking) and the garden entrance to the south side.

 Scree and Rock Garden

 The Backhouses were renowned for their Scree and Rock Gardens.
 Following extensive research a photograph was discovered of the Scree & Rock Garden at Elmet Hall, Roundhay, Leeds.
 The photograph was made for Mr JH Kitson Esq, (John Hawthorn Kitson 1843 – 1899 who was a Locomotive Engine Maker, and whose father was the Mayor of Leeds) by J. Backhouse & Son.
 This photograph provided the inspiration for the heritage recreation project you will see to the north end of the peat beds and adjacent to the Backhouse Cafe in the garden grounds.

 Wild garlic (Allium ursinum) grows in Rossie Estate woodland, in, near or among bluebells and is identifiable by its garlic-like smell and long lush leaves.
 These are are similar in appearance but much larger than those of Lily of the Valley.
 It bursts into bloom with white flowers normally in late May.